rancher/rke2-docs/docs/install/network_options.md

     For more information about the full options of the Canal config please refer to the [rke2-charts](https://github.com/rancher/rke2-charts/blob/main-source/packages/rke2-canal/charts/values.yaml).

+    > **Note:** Canal requires the iptables or xtables-nft package to be installed on the node.

-    Canal is currently no supported in the windows installation of RKE2
+    > **Warning:** Canal is currently not supported on clusters with Windows nodes.

 === "Cilium CNI plugin"
     Starting with RKE2 v1.21, Cilium can be deployed as the CNI plugin.
 To do so, pass `cilium` as the value of the `--cni` flag.
 To override the default options, please use a HelmChartConfig resource.
 The HelmChartConfig resource must match the name and namespace of its corresponding HelmChart.
 For example, to enable eni: